What to Look for in Heirloom Quality Bedroom Furniture

 Handcrafted furniture that is built to last will feature time-tested traditional woodworking techniques such as:

 Drawer boxes should be joined together with dovetails.
-Besides locking tightly together like a puzzle piece, the dovetail joint vastly increases the surface area for glue application, making it one of the strongest construction techniques in woodworking.
+Besides locking tightly together like a puzzle piece, the dovetail joint vastly increases the surface area for glue application.
+This makes it one of the strongest construction techniques in woodworking.

 Interlocking frame construction

 Although headboards and footboards should also be crafted as described above, keep in mind the side rails that join the headboard to the footboard must be removable for delivery and future moves.
 There are many ways that headboards and footboards can be attached to the siderails.
 You can check the sturdiness of these connections by pushing back and forth against the headboard or footboard to see how much “give” there is.
-Some movement is to be expected, particularly on higher headboards where there is more leverage, however it should not be excessive or feel “wobbly”.
-Also, as wood expands and contracts there may be times when there is more or less movement.
+Some movement is to be expected, particularly on higher headboards where there is more leverage.
+However, the movement should not be excessive or feel “wobbly”.
+Also, as wood expands and contracts, there may be times when there is more or less movement.

 Slats should be constructed from a solid hardwood (usually maple or birch) or a hardwood plywood with solid wood bracing.